Billy Seymour

 Billy Seymour (born 1999) is an Irish hurler who plays for Tipperary Senior Championship club Kiladangan and at inter-county level with the Tipperary senior hurling team.
 He usually lines out as a full-forward.

+Career

+On 11 February 2024, he made his league debut for Tipperary in the second round of the 2024 National Hurling League against Galway when he came on as a second half substitute in 1-26 to 0-24 win.